anishrana2001/Kubernetes/17 NetworkPolicy/lab1.md

 }
 EOF
 ```
+### Index.html file would be frontend-index.html for nginx pop.
 ```
 cat <<EOF>> nginx-index.html
 nginx web server is up on port 9090
 EOF
 ```
+### Create a nginx configuration file for toolbox pod - listen on port 8080 and Index.html file would be toolbox-index.html
 ```
 cat <<EOF>> toolbox.conf
 server {